grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

 ### Explore results

-Let’s see how the model performs on th resampled data.
+Let’s see how the model performs on the resampled data.
 Although area under the curve is ~79% still model doesn't have a good accuracy.
 It fares slightly better than a base model.

 ``` r
 volcano_res %>%